codefellows-seattle-javascript-401d23/13-14-relationship-mapping/README.md

 * To create a new country resource:

-  POST /api/v1/country name='country name' continent='country continent' languages='language a, language b' food='food a, food b'
+  POST /api/v1/country name='country name' continent='country continent' population='x million' info='known for exports of beer and fancy paper clips'

  This will return a JSON object including a newly-generated id which can be used to retrieve that resource.